Contemporary Music Instruction and Mentoring

 Larrivée, Breedlove, Gibson, and Takamine.
 Each of them has a unique tone that is some people's favorite.

-Both Martin and Taylor have some full-sized, made-in-Mexico models priced in the $800-$1,300 range.
+Both Martin and Taylor have some full-sized, made-in-Mexico models priced in the $1,000-$1,400 range.
 I'm personally not a fan of the Martins in this price range.
-The manufacturing processes and quality control in Martin's Mexican factory are not as good as Taylor'sThat's not to say you can't find a fantastic Martin that you'll fall in love with, but you may want to have me check it out before you buy it.
+The manufacturing processes and quality control in Martin's Mexican factory are not as good as Taylor'sThat's not to say you can't find a fantastic Martin that you'll fall in love with, but you may want to have me check it out before you buy it to make sure the neck is straight and there is no buzzing.
 In contrast, the quality control and manufacturing processes in Taylor's Mexican factory are top notch, and I do recommend the Taylor 100 and 200 Series guitars made there.
-These are high quality instruments that in my opinion are a good value.
-They have solid tops with laminate sides and backs.
-They play wonderfully, they sound great, and they all come with electronics so you can plug them into a PA system.

-The Taylor 114ce (grand auditorium, curvy shape) sells for about $800.
-If you can afford slightly more, the next step up is the Taylor 214ce which has a cutaway, rosewood back and sides, gloss top finish, and a slightly richer sound.
-It also comes with a better carrying bag, and sells for about $1,000 (Link here to hear the difference between the 114ce and the 214ce).
-The 214ce Deluxe (below) is a beautiful guitar for about $1,300.
-(Link here to hear the difference between the Standard versus the Deluxe).
-It comes with a hard shell case rather than a hard bag.
-But, to be honest, when you get to the $1,300 price, I'd seriously consider paying the extra $300 to get an AD or GT... or spending half as much and getting a wonderful sounding Yamaha A1R (see the next lower price section.)
+The Taylor 114ce sells for about $1,000.
+It's okay... but if you can afford slightly more, the next step up is the Taylor 214ce (below) which has a cutaway, rosewood back and sides, gloss top finish, and a slightly richer sound.
+I think that's worth the extra cost.
+It also comes with a better carrying bag.
+(Link here to hear the difference between the 114ce and the 214ce).
+But, to be honest, when you are approaching the $1,300 price, I'd seriously consider paying a few more hundred dollars and get one of the high end Mexican "Deluxe" AND "Limited" models... or spending half as much and getting a wonderful sounding Yamaha A1R (see the next lower price section.)

 Breedlove is another contender in this price range.
-However, be sure to have me play it before you buy it; one of my students spent too much on a Breedlove that was very pretty to look at but had a mediocre tone and a bad action.
+However, be sure to have me play it before you buy it; one of my band mates has an absolutely stunning Breedlove that sounds and plays like a dream, but one of my students spent too much on a Breedlove that was very pretty to look at but had a mediocre tone and a bad action.

-Martin also has guitars in this price range, but they are overpriced for the tone you get.
+Martin and Taylor also have guitars in this price range, but the Martins are low quality and the Taylors are thin sounding and not great looking.
+In my opinion, both are overpriced for the tone you get.
 And Breedlove has some absolutely beautiful looking guitars in this price range, but some of them fall short on tone and action.
 Two other brands carried locally (at KSM Music) are Teton and Ibanez.
 I'm not a fan of Teton guitars, at all, in any price range.
 To my ears they sound woody and dull compared to Yamaha and Fender guitars.
-Ibanez does have some nice models, but I keep asking myself why anyone would spend $500-700 on an Ibanez when for the same price they could get an easy to play Taylor or an absolutely fantastic sounding Yamaha.
+Ibanez does have some nice models, but I keep asking myself why anyone would spend $500-700 on an Ibanez when for the same price they could get an easy to play Taylor or a fantastic sounding Yamaha.

 $200-400